Where are the Hanging Bridges in Monteverde?

 If you are like me, you love nature and you enjoy hiking in the forest… And the idea of walking on hanging bridges above the canopy of the trees might have been the reason that inspired you to visit Monteverde in the first place.
 You might already be here in Monteverde or perhaps you’re just doing some research in anticipation to your trip to Costa Rica and you’re wondering where you should go see these famous suspension bridges in Monteverde…

-If that’s your case, stay with me and on this post I will give help you understand the differences between all the adventure parks that offer this experience in the area, so you can decide which one suits you best.
+If that’s your case, stay with me and on this post I will help you understand the differences between the 3 adventure parks that offer this experience in the area, so you can decide which one suits you best.

 This information will hopefully save you a lot of time in research, browsing multiple websites and reading countless (and sometimes mixed) customer reviews, so let’s dive in: